-If you’re trying to figure out what to watch next on Netflix, here’s a great place to start with a look at the 50 Best TV series on the streaming service.
+There are plenty of good TV shows on Netflix.
+If you’re trying to figure out what to watch next, here’s a great place to start with a look at the 50 Best TV series on the streaming service.

 50. Broadchurch (1 of 1 seasons) — A couple of years ago, Broadchurch was the most popular show of all time on social media in the United Kingdom, and for good reason: It was a terrific, dark and bleak whodunnit about the mystery behind the murder of a small boy in a quiet, seaside town in the UK.
 David Tennant was so great in it he reprised his role in the little seen and cancelled Fox adaptation of the show, Gracepoint.
 But it’s 2014 — you don’t need to watch the watered-down broadcast network remake.
 You can watch the original on Netflix.